1987-1993: The 16-bit Era

 Sales: 11 million

-Number of Games: 363 (adapter allows for additional 341 from Sega Master System library)
+Number of Games: 363 (adapter allows for an additional 341 from Sega Master System library)

 Best-selling game: Sonic the Hedgehog 2